LuanEdCosta/copy-image-clipboard/README.md

 ## :globe_with_meridians: Compatibility

 This project uses the asynchronous Clipboard API and Fetch API.
+Most browsers already support these two APIs natively, but for the old ones such as Internet Explorer this library doesn't work and there is nothing you can do about it.

 Use the links below to see the browser compatibility:

 - [Clipboard API - MDN](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard)
 - [Clipboard API - Can I Use](https://caniuse.com/?search=clipboard)
 - [Fetch - MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
 - [Fetch - Can I Use](https://caniuse.com/?search=fetch)

+### Enable Clipboard API Features in Firefox

+**From Version 87:** You need to set `dom.events.asyncClipboard.clipboardItem` preference to `true`.
+To change preferences in Firefox, visit `about:config`.

 ## :stop_sign: Known Limitations

-- For now you can copy only JPG and PNG images.
+**For now you can copy only JPG and PNG images**

 Other image types are not supported.
 If you try to copy other type an error will be thrown.

+**This library only works in pages with HTTPS**

+This limitation was defined by the browsers due to security risks involved when dealing with the user's clipboard.

+**You can only copy an image in the user's active tab/document**

+If the user is navigating in another tab and the copy function is called, an error will be thrown.

 ## :handshake: Contribution